goodSirTimothy/Poof-O-Floof/README.md

 # Poof-O-Floof
+## 2019/12/08
+* The app has barebone functionality: POST ip-location to server, and display the animal photos
+* Things that need to be done before presentation:
+  ** User Login/View Favorite: Boris
+  ** App routing/Nav Bar/Social media sharing: Gabby
+  ** Fix the location Service/Photo Randomization: Hao ** User Favorite/Like Statistics or graph: Tim

 ## 2019/12/04 Hope to finish basic functionalities by Friday
 * Stage one basic function: client-side POST a ip-location JSON to Java server, and get a big JSON bundling multiple animal photos of all sizes
 * Just use the coords for animal query.
 Store other location data later.